MatthewCash/nixos-config/README.md

 [ragenix](https://github.com/yaxitech/ragenix) is used to encrypt files specified in `secrets.nix` and store them in `secrets/`, which will be decrypted to `/run/agenix.d/` at runtime

-### Nix utility functions `util/`
+### Custom library `lib/`

-This directory contains small nix functions that may be useful in evaluating configurations
+This directory contains nix functions that may be useful in creating configurations

+Functions are exposed to configurations in the `customLib` argument